SAS-DHRH/raspberry-pi/kiosk/Seized-Books-Project-Kiosk.md

 * The kiosk will be placed in a public place (e.g. bookshop) and unattended.
 * The kiosk will be connected to a 'public' WiFi.
 * Remote access via SSH/VNC is not available, so troubleshooting/debugging will be done on-site and likley in-situ.
-* The website is hosted by ITDS/UoL.
-Kiosk-specific customization may be possible but should not be assumed, as it is subject to factors such as the wider use of the website, web development resources, timetable, etc.
+* Kiosk-specific customization to the exhibition website may be possible but should not be assumed, as it is subject to factors such as the wider use of the website, web development resources, timetable, etc.

 <br />